ChunguscoinCrypto/chungus-cpuminer/README.md

 ## Acknowledgements

+Thank you Kost for creating nheqminer.
 This miner is based on Equihash Miner for NiceHash Thanks to Zcash developers for providing most of the code Special thanks to tromp for providing optimized CPU equihash solver

 ## Credits

+Author of Chunguscoin and this miner: Shafil Alam

 Author of the fork: Kost
-Author of Chunguscoin and this miner: Shafil Alam